iVis-at-Bilkent/cytoscape.js-clipboard/README.md

                 // Function executed on the clipboard just after the elements are copied.
                 // clipboard is of the form: {nodes: json, edges: json}
                 afterCopy: function(clipboard) {},
+                // Function executed on the collection of elements being cut, before
+                // they are serialized in the clipboard
+                beforeCut: function(eles) {},
+                // Function executed on the clipboard just after the elements are cut.
+                // clipboard is of the form: {nodes: json, edges: json}
+                afterCut: function(clipboard) {},
                 // Function executed on the clipboard right before elements are pasted,
                 // when they are still in the clipboard.
                 beforePaste: function(clipboard) {},
                 // Function executed on the collection of pasted elements, after they
                 // are pasted.
                 afterPaste: function(eles) {}

             };
 ```